About Us

 What does stage two of the foundation program mean for our customers?

-• Any adult chickens we rehome did not meet our program's standards.
-Our best birds will not be available for sale, as we intend to retain them to enhance our strain.
+Any adult birds we rehome did not meet our program's standards.
+They will be perfectly good, beautiful laying hens.
+Our best birds will not be available for sale because we intend to keep them to enhance our strain.

-• Although the parents of your chicks may be exceptional birds, this does not guarantee that their offspring will be champions.
-You may receive chicks with traits that could disqualify them from their breed standard.
-If you are looking for chickens as pets rather than for breeding, please let us know, and we will accommodate your needs accordingly.
+While the parents of your chicks may be exceptional birds, this does not guarantee that their offspring will be champions.
+There is a possibility that the chicks may inherit traits that do not meet breed standards.
+If you are looking for chickens as pets rather than for breeding purposes, please let us know, and we will be happy to accommodate your needs.

-We will share as much information as we can about our chickens and quail, but we encourage you to do your own research on any animals you purchase.
-Ensure you understand their needs and the time required to care for them.
-At a minimum, verify that their breeders prioritize health and temperament.
-Just because one breed of chicken or quail you previously owned exhibited undesirable behavior does not mean all of them will.
-I would have given up on birds by now if I had not learned this.
-It is all about the strain and the hands that wield it .
+We will provide as much information as possible about our chickens and quail, but we encourage you to conduct your own research on any animals you consider purchasing.
+It's important to understand their needs and the time required for their care.
+At a minimum, ensure that their breeders prioritize health and temperament.
+Just because one breed of chicken or quail you previously owned displayed undesirable behavior does not mean all of them will.
+I would have given up on birds by now if I hadn't learned this.
+It’s all about the specific strain and those who select them.

-We aim to produce birds that meet the standards of perfection set by the American Poultry Association (APA), Society for the Preservation of Poultry Antiquities (SPPA), and the American Coturnix Breeder Association (ACBA).
-Our top priorities in breeding are health, vigor, temperament, and production.
-We value subsistence farming and strive to raise birds that will thrive in our northern climate, ensuring future food security for our farm and our neighboring Alaskans.
+Our goal is to produce birds that meet the standards set by the American Poultry Association (APA), the Society for the Preservation of Poultry Antiquities (SPPA), and the American Coturnix Breeder Association (ACBA).
+Our top priorities in breeding are health, vigor, temperament, and productivity.
+We value subsistence farming and strive to raise birds that can thrive in our northern climate, ensuring food security for our farm and our neighboring Alaskans.

 Contact us